justinray72/IT-Help-Desk-Lab/README.md

 # IT Help Desk Lab Using osTicket

 A hands-on help desk simulation built by deploying osTicket on Ubuntu Server in VirtualBox.
-Configured a full ticketing environment from scratch, created realistic IT support scenarios, and worked each ticket through a complete lifecycle — intake, triage, documentation, and resolution.
+Configured a full ticketing environment from scratch, created realistic IT support scenarios, and worked each ticket through a complete lifecycle: intake, triage, documentation, and resolution.

 ---